Hunting for Moose in Canada

 Can a US citizen hunt moose in Canada?

 Yes, a US citizen can hunt moose in Canada.
-However, they need to obtain the necessary licenses and permits required by the Canadian government for hunting.
+However, they need to obtain the Canadian government-issued licenses and permits required for hunting.
 It is important to comply with all the regulations and guidelines set by the Canadian authorities for hunting moose.

 Where is the best moose hunting in Canada?